Holiday houses in Lymington

 Lymington Cottage c1908.
 New Forest National Park

-An historic cottage reputedly designed by Edwin Lutyens, with open fields & woodland just outside the gate.
+An historic cottage reputedly designed by Edwin Lutyens, with open fields & woodland outside the gate.
 An ideal base for a family holiday, or a quiet relaxing break.
-Garden front & rear with secluded patio with sun loungers.
+Gardens front & rear, secluded patio with sun loungers.
 Lovely 20 min walk to Lymington high street, with its lovely Georgian buildings, pubs, shops & restaurants.
-Free parking on quiet road just outside the cottages.
+Good local pub.
+Free parking on quiet road outside the cottages.
 Fast Wi-Fi & Netflix TV.
-High quality bed linen and towels provided.
+High quality linen and towels provided.
 Large walk-in shower.
 Min 5 nights.

 Skylarks Lymington

 Skylarks is a beautifully restored, 18th Century listed beamed one bedroomed holiday apartment located a few steps from the High Street in Lymington.
 Despite being so close to the High Street it is in a very quiet location.
-It is situated above a shop, totally self-contained, it sleeps 2.
+It is situated above a shop, totally self-contained and it sleeps 2.
 It has a superking size bed.
 Skylarks has a flat screen freeview smart tv and blue ray dvd player (also has 3D), free wifi, microwave, fridge, hob and shower room.
-Linen and towels provided free of charge.
+Linen and towels provided.

 Lymington Apartment with parking